-Work to deliver a £150 million bypass and junction improvements along the A585 near Poulton-le-Fylde in Lancashire, is now getting into its stride after government approval last month.
+Work on £150 million bypass and junction improvements along the A585 near Poulton-le-Fylde in Lancashire is getting into its stride after government approval.

 Highways England’s Windy Harbour to Skippool improvement – which will ease journeys along one of the busiest sections of the A585 between the M55 and Fleetwood – was approved by Transport Secretary Grant Shapps on 9 April after a planning inspectorate examination last year.